Published in

 Famous PaintingsMona Lisa and The Last Supper

-1. The Madonna With the Carnation.
+1. Madonna With the Carnation.

-TitleMadonna of the Carnation
+TitleMadonna With the Carnation

-Other nameMadonna with Vase or Madonna with Child
+Other nameMadonna With Vase or Madonna With Child or Madonna of the Carnation

 ArtistLeonardo da Vinci